UniMath/agda-unimath/src/foundation/iterated-cartesian-product-types.lagda.md

               ( equiv-iterated-product-Fin-recursive-Π n (A ∘ inl)))))))
 ```

-### Equivalence between the first and the last definitions
+### The definitions using recursion and lists are equivalent

 ```agda
 equiv-iterated-product-Fin-recursive-lists :